On the Manhattan pinball problem: Enhancement

 \section{Enhancement}

 The proof of Theorem \ref{thm:main} uses an \emph{enhancement} procedure which we define now.
-Denote by $G_{0}$ the finite configuration illustrated in the left hand side of Figure \ref{fig:1} and its caption.
+Denote by $G_{0}$ the finite configuration illustrated in Figure \ref{fig:1} and its caption.
 Given any configuration $\omega$, we enhance it by the following procedure.
-For any translated copy of $G_{0}$ which appears in $\omega$, we close the open edge which coincides with the red edge (illustrated in Figure \ref{fig:5}).
+For any translated copy of $G_{0}$ which appears in $\omega$, we close the open edge which coincides with the red edge (illustrated in Figure \ref{fig:1}).
 We denote the configuration after this procedure by $\tilde{\omega}$.

-The procedure above is a special case of the general enhancement (see e.g. \cite[Section 3.3]{grimmett1999percolation}).
-Intuitively, we have added closed edges to $\omega$ in a systematic way and we expect that the resulting configuration $\tilde{\omega}$ is more ``percolative'' than $\omega$.
-This is the content of \cite[Theorem (3.16)]{grimmett1999percolation}.
+The procedure above is a special case of the general enhancement (see e.g. \cite[Section 3.3]{grimmett1999percolation} and \cite{aizenman1991strict}).
+Intuitively, we have added closed edges to $\omega$ in a systematic way and we expect that the closed edges of resulting configuration $\tilde{\omega}$ are more ``percolative'' than closed edges of $\omega$.
+This is an informal statement of \cite[Theorem (3.16)]{grimmett1999percolation}.
 For \cite[Theorem (3.16)]{grimmett1999percolation} to hold, the enhancement is required to be \emph{essential} (a concept defined in \cite[Page 64]{grimmett1999percolation}) which is true for our case (see Figure \ref{fig:5} and its caption).